PhD Student in Dynamical Neuroscience

 Currently, I am out in sunny Santa Barbara pursuing my PhD in Dynamical Neuroscience and working in the labs of Greg Ashby and Miguel Eckstein studying the neural systems behind human category learning and visual search tasks.
 For a more details, check out my Current Research page!

-In my spare time, I enjoy reading, hiking, dancing (West Coast Swing, Ballroom, and recently Ballet), surfing, and general exploring.
+In my spare time, I enjoy reading, hiking, dancing (West Coast Swing, Ballroom, and recently Ballet), surfing, tennis, and general exploring.

 I have had the opportunity to do research with a lot of great people!
 From my first research experience as a Biomedical Engineering undergraduate with Matthew Johnson at the University of Minnesota working on a neurosurgical navigation package to a summer working with Andrew Schwartz at the University of Pittsburgh working on robotic arm control and on to graduate school, I have worked with some amazing researchers and learned a lot from them!
 Interested?
 Look at my Previous Research page!